neg-c/psm/INSTALL.md

    $ cmake --preset <preset-name> -DWITH_ORGB=ON -DWITH_ADOBE_RGB=ON
    ```

-   You can control whether the PSM CLI tool is built:
+   You can control whether the PSM CLI and GUI tool is built:

    ```bash
    # Disable building PSM CLI (build only the library)